Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Cloud water droplet dynamics and statistics

 Each individual cloud water droplet was advected by statistically steady turbulent flow.
-It is seen from eq. (\ref{eq:radius}) that the supersaturation fields directly impacts on the size distribution of cloud droplets.
-Figure \ref{fig:size_distr1} displays the droplet size distributions for runs 1, 4, and 5 taken at different time instants.
-The probability density function (PDF) broadens in all cases with progressing time, but remains in a Gaussian shape without developing extended tails in the cloud bulk.
+It is seen from eq. (\ref{eq:radius}) that the supersaturation field directly impacts on the size distribution of cloud droplets.
+Figure \ref{fig:size_distr1} displays the droplet size distributions for runs 1, 2 and 3 taken at different time instants.
+The probability density function broadens in all cases with progressing time, but remains in a Gaussian shape without developing extended tails in the cloud bulk.

-As seen in table \ref{table:parameter_study}, the larger the domain size the larger the velocity fluctuation magnitude.
-Consequently, the fluctuations of the supersaturation field are enhanced as displayed in the table.
-This finding is in agreement with previous results by Kumar et al. \cite{kumar2018scale}.
-As the consequence, the cloud droplet size distribution broadens much faster in time.
+As seen in Tab. \ref{table:parameter_study}, a larger domain size results in a larger velocity fluctuation magnitude.
+Consequently, the fluctuations of the supersaturation field are enhanced, see again Tab. \ref{table:parameter_study}.
+As a consequence and as expected, the cloud droplet size distribution broadens much faster in time.
 Note that we provide the instants in terms of the corresponding large-scale eddy turnover time scale $\tau_L$, which itself becomes larger as the domain size increases.

 A more detailed analysis for individual cloud droplets was performed subsequently.
 Therefore, the Lagrangian droplets data of a few randomly selected particles, which are initially far enough separated from each other, were written out at each time integration step.
 The first plot of Fig. \ref{fig:individual_tracers}a demonstrates the variation of the droplet radius for two selected particles for a physical time of 2 minutes.
 The second plot of the figure in panel (b) shows the corresponding value of the supersaturation field $s({\bm X}_p,t)$ at the particle position ${\bm X}_p(t)$.
 It can be clearly seen that time intervals with positive supersaturation ($s>0$) correspond to the growth periods of cloud droplets.
-Droplets shrink in sub-saturated air ($s<0$).
+Droplets shrink in sub-saturated air ($s<0$) \cite{celani2005droplet}.